A Small Gain Analysis of Single Timescale Actor Critic: Conclusion

 We showed how to analyze single timescale actor critic using a nonlinear version of the small gain theorem, resulting in an improved sample complexity of $O\left(\mu^{-2} \epsilon^{-2}\right)$.
 Our work suggests a number of future directions.

 First, we have assumed that the critic uses a linear approximation.
-Generalizing these results to nonlinear approximations is likely to be challenging.
-However, there are a number of theoretical results suggesting that neural networks in the ``large width'' regime exhibit nonlinearities which are bounded, and consequently may be analyzable using the small-gain approach we have used here.
+Generalizing these results to even some tractable classes of nonlinear approximations is likely to be challenging.
+However, there are a number of theoretical results suggesting that neural networks in the ``large width'' regime exhibit nonlinearities which are bounded (in the sense of the gradient having a small Lipschitz constant; for a linear function, the Lipschitz constant of the gradient is zero), and consequently may be analyzable using the small-gain approach we have used here.

 Second, one may be able to improve the sample complexity still further.
 However, we believe that such an improvement would most likely require a more complex algorithm, perhaps using momentum and acceleration, and at the very least going beyond the sort of classic actor-critic update we have studied.
-Moreover, because accelerated methods are less robust to to errors, the analysis of such an accelerated scheme may be challenging.
+Moreover, because accelerated methods are less robust to to errors, the analysis of such an accelerated scheme could be challenging.

-Finally, there are a number of popular variations of actor critic, such a ``natural actor critic'' obtained by adding regularization terms.
+Third, there are a number of popular variations of actor critic, such a ``natural actor critic'' obtained by adding regularization terms.
 In many applications, such methods are known to significantly outperform actor critic.
 It may be possible to modify our analysis to give a rigorous analysis of those variations.
 As discussed in our literature review section, as of writing the best rate for natural actor critic is $O(\epsilon^{-3})$.

+Finally, it would be interesting to specialize these rates further to problems of epidemic stabilization, where there is some structure in the underlying RL problem that can be exploited to obtain faster rates, e.g., using the model from \cite{ma2020optimal}.